Cavity modification of magnetoplasmon mode through coupling with intersubband polaritons

 Here $N_{\rm qw}$ is the number of quantum wells, and the function $\zeta_{\textbf{k}}$ depends on the specific cavity-QW geometry.
 Following App. \ref{sec:Green}, for the simplest cavity geometry, with two infinite metallic parallel plates at distance $L_c$, we obtain the long-wavelength limit:

 holding for $L_ck\ll 1$.
-The first term of Eq. \eqref{eq:longwave_exp_zetak} accounts for the free space contribution of Coulomb interactions, while the second term, proportional to $(L_ck)^2$, is the screening correction coming from the metallic boundaries.
+The first term of Eq. \eqref{eq:longwave_exp_zetak} accounts for the free space contribution of Coulomb interactions, while the second term, proportional to $(L_ck)^2$, is the screening correction coming from the metallic boundaries (not to be confused with the surface contribution in Eq. \eqref{eq:E-field_inside}, which refers only to the QW dielectric properties, while the metallic boundary affects the $(\textbf{r}-\textbf{r}')/|\textbf{r}-\textbf{r}'|^3$ kernel in Eq. \eqref{eq:E-field_inside}, being replaced with the proper Green's function [see Appendix \ref{sec:Green}]).
 This phenomenology is also commonly known as \emph{non-locality} \cite{Rajabali2021}.

 Without inhomogeneities in a translationally invariant geometry, the MP is excited only on the $\textbf{k}=0$ mode so the system does not experience any depolarization shift.
 In this case the system is in agreement with Kohn's theorem and is well described by a completely non-interacting system, without any trace of its internal Coulomb forces.
 However, in our observed configuration, the cavity-ISBT polariton excites the quantum well with a highly inhomogeneous electric field profile (due to its TM mode structure), leading to a non-homogeneous MP oscillating polarization $\vec{\nabla}\cdot \textbf{P}\neq 0$.
 The cavity thus induces a visible Coulombic contribution in the MP dynamics.